 The CWGS is administered by the Women and Gender Studies Institute (WGSI).
 The CWGS brings together 34 graduate programs, more than 100 courses, and over 100 graduate faculty members across seven faculties (Arts & Science, Information Studies, Law, Medicine, Nursing, OISE, and Social Work).
 Our core faculty brings transnational feminist commitments to the study of diverse sites and their interconnection, with particular focus on Canada, the Caribbean, Africa, the Middle East, South Asia, East Asia, and the United States.

 Students who successfully complete the requirement of the collaborative program will receive the notation “Completed Collaborative Program in Women and Gender Studies” on their transcript, in addition to the master’s or doctoral degree from their home graduate unit.
 For further information, consult the program website or the Graduate Administrator.

 The Mark S. Bonham Centre for Sexual Diversity Studies offers a collaborative graduate program (MA and PhD).
-For further information, consult the program website or email the program assistant.
+For further information, consult the program website or email the Program Administrator.

 The Department of Classics is a collaborating member in the Editing Medieval Texts Collaborative Program.
 The program offers intensive training in all aspects of manuscript-related work in both Latin and the medieval vernacular languages, including palaeography, textual criticism, codicology, and diplomatics and diplomatic editing.
-For further information, consult the program website or email the program director.
+For further information, consult the program website or email the Graduate Administrator.